nuta/archives/Documentation/getting-started.md

----
-title: Quickstart
----

-**Currently MakeStack is severly unstable.
-You will have to debug MakeStack to try.
-Good luck!**

 Requirements
 -------------

 - A macOS or Linux machine with Node.js version 8.x or higher
 - Raspberry Pi 3
-- Internet connection: Ethernet or Wi-Fi (WPA2-PSK)

 Creating an account
 -------------------